james-rehak/monitorsite/readme.md

 ## Roadmap
 - Add Users Accounts for preferences
-- Add Alerts
+- Add Alerts with email notifications
 - Async Frontend
+- Deploy as Progressive Web App
-- Automated and predictive Thermostat Control based on input data
+- Automated and predictive Thermostat Control based on internal and external input data